OilerNetwork/pitchlake_starknet/documentation.md

 		let pool_percentage = starting_amount / this_round.total_deposits();

-		// LP ends the round with their share of the remaining liquidity
+		// LP ends the round with their share of the remaining liquidity ending_amount = pool_percentage * remaining_liquidity;
-    // @dev This code is similar to the above code, with the difference being the
-    // bounds of the for loop
-		ending_amount = pool_percentage * remaining_liquidity;

 		// @dev For simplicity, we are not including the calculation for how much